-I'm happily married to my best friend, we've got the cutest dog in the world, and we live on a spiffy little homestead just south of Pleasant Hill, Ohio.
+I'm happily married to my best friend; we have an amazing baby boy and the cutest dog in the world.
+We live on a spiffy little homestead just south of Pleasant Hill, Ohio.

 I'm a Christian and a minister for the Lord Jesus Christ.
 If you ever need anything, I'd be more than happy to provide prayer and support.

 And now, dear brothers and sisters, one final thing.
 Fix your thoughts on what is true, and honorable, and right, and pure, and lovely, and admirable.
 Think about things that are excellent and worthy of praise.Philippians 4:8, New Living Translation

 How Facebook sets and uses cross-domain cookies